brysontyrrell/Project-Voltron/readme.md

 ## Components:

-* Webhook Receiver
+### Webhook Receiver
 - Creates an API Gateway to receive webhook events.
 - Creates SNS topic to publish events to.

 ![Component Diagrams](images/WebhookProcessor.png)

-* Slack Notification
+### Slack Notification
 - Attach to a Webhook Processor to send notifications to a Slack channel.
 - Events can be filtered to prevent notifications.

 ![Component Diagrams](images/SlackNotification.png)

-* Credentials
+### Credentials
 - Save a Jamf Pro account username and password into Parameter Store for use by other components that call the Jamf Pro API.

 ![Component Diagrams](images/Credentials.png)

-* Poller
+### Poller
 - Run scheduled read operations using the Jamf Pro API.
     + Smart Groups
     + Advanced Searches
+- Creates SNS topic to publish API results to.

 ![Component Diagrams](images/Poller.png)

-* Populator
+### Populator
 - Attach to a Webhook Processor.
     + Computer/Mobile Devices only.
 - Perform a return PUT operation on a device record if the serial number exists in an S3 data source.
 - Requires a JSON/CSV file in a S3 bucket.

 ![Component Diagrams](images/Populator.png)

-* Custom HTTP Passthrough
+### Custom HTTP Passthrough
 - Passthrough posting of a Jamf Pro webhook to another HTTP resource.
 - Can customize the passthrough request headers.
+- Attach to either a Webhook Receiver or Poller.

-* Custom Function
+### Custom Function
 - Provide the name of another Lambda function in your AWS account to invoke on an event.
+- Attach to either a Webhook Receiver or Poller.